Focus on reporting to the MHRA’s yellow card scheme

 - take a look at the MHRA’s CPD e-learning modules on ADRs to make sure you and your pharmacy team know what to do

 - subscribe to Drug Safety Update, the MHRA’s monthly bulletin which includes safety information about suspected ADRs

-- help patients understand how to report ADRs they experience themselves by displaying the MHRA’s animation and other supporting infographics in your pharmacy
+- help patients understand how to report ADRs they experience themselves by displaying the MHRA’s animation in your pharmacy

 - download the yellow card app from the Apple Store or from Google Play so you can report ADRs easily and quickly